 English UK is the national association of accredited English language centres, and a UK-registered charity with the key aim of advancing the education of international students in the English language.

-Our 450+ members are fully-accredited English Language centres in the private and state sectors throughout the United Kingdom.
-We also have close links with corporate members (service providers to the sector) and more than 160 partner agencies (who have to meet the highest standards) from all over the world.
+Our 400+ members are fully-accredited English language centres in the private and state sectors throughout the United Kingdom.
+We also have close links with corporate members (service providers to the sector) and more than 250 partner agencies (who have to meet the highest standards) from all over the world.

-We lobby for the interests of the sector and our members in particular: offer training, support and conferences to raise standards; promote business partnerships through StudyWorld and the English UK Fairs: and keep our members up-to-date and informed.
+We lobby for the interests of the sector and our members in particular: offer training, support and conferences to raise standards; promote business partnerships through StudyWorld, overseas events: and keep our members up-to-date and informed.

 We make it easier for students and agents to find the highest-quality courses with our Course Finder, which includes thousands of fully-accredited courses at our member centres.
 Find out more about us.

 Find your perfect course with the English UK Course Finder.

 The complete list of providers and other useful information is available on the Home Office website.